netdata/learn/docs/agent/getting-started.md

 ![Switching between dashboards with Visited nodes](https://user-images.githubusercontent.com/1153921/80831018-e158ac80-8b9e-11ea-882e-1d82cdc028cd.gif)

-You can use these features together or separatelyâthe decision is up to you and the needs of your infrastructure.
+You can use these features together or separately&mdash;the decision is up to you and the needs of your infrastructure.

 **What's next?**: